Common Career Mistakes and How to Avoid Them

 Tips to Refocus Negativity

-- Refocus on Positivity: Embrace that there are positives to your character even when you’re feeling overwhelmed
+- Concentrate on Positives: Be aware of that there are positives to your role when you’re overwhelmed

-- Ask for help whenever possible Find a mentor to ask for assistance or for colleagues to provide business suggestions.
+- Get help when you can Find a mentor to ask for assistance or for colleagues to provide business assistance.

 Overcommitting Workload

-In most cases, overcommitting leads to burnout, errors, and internal resentment.
-Although it’s vital to be committed but committing to a level that goes beyond one’s capability can result in less efficiency and expected results.
+In most cases, overcommitting leads to burnout, mistakes and internal resentment.
+As much as it is important to put in the effort, commitment beyond one’s capacity can result in less efficiency and the expected outcomes.

 - Practicing Time Management Techniques